 The project is similar to other countries preparing a stocktaking report which provides an up to date picture of the land transport sector and transport-related greenhouse gas emissions and mitigation policies in Indonesia.
 The project has been working with Research and Development Agency of MoT (Balitbanghub) on the area of green freight and logistics.

-Other stocktaking reports for Vietnam, Thailand and Malaysia are already available.
+Other stocktaking reports for Vietnam, Thailand, Malaysia and the Philippines are already available.

 For more information, please contact our country coordinator for Indonesia: Ms. Monica Adriatni